 Here you can find a research summary on Potentilla Alba usage to improve thyroid function.
-I have not tried the Endonorm product, am not affiliated with this company.
-But their product is available for shipping abroad if you consider purchasing it.

 When I started trying out different interventions from the Wentz protocol I needed to evaluate how they help.
 For that, I actually needed to directly measure the thyroid antibodies in my blood.

 I asked my family doctor to perform blood tests.
 At that time I already lived in the Netherlands.
 The doctor was convinced that Hashimoto’s is an incurable disease.
 Moreover, the Dutch medical system is known as economical.
 The answer to my requests to measure antibodies repeatedly was a plain “No”.

 I found a different specialist who was open to collaborating with me and responding to my needs and requests.
 Such doctors are still rather an exception but it is worth finding one.